Add a vacancy

 Considerations

-If the vacancy already exists, the request will return a 400 - Bad request error indicating Vacancy already exists.
+If the external identifier of the vacancy already exists, the request will return a 400 Bad request error indicating Vacancy already exists.